Engaging Nashville with the Gospel

 He later attended a seminary in Port-au-Prince, the capital, but transferred to a school in Limbé to be closer to home.
 There, he studied Greek and Hebrew as part of his pastoral training.
 After graduation, Yves pastored four different churches across Haiti.

 In September 2010, while pastoring a church and serving as the principal of a school, Yves faced a grave challenge.
 His assistant principal, apparently envious of Yves's position, became unhinged and took drastic action.
 In October of that year, the assistant paid a mob to set fire to Yves's home while his son was inside.
-That night, Yves received a text informing him that his son had been kidnapped.
+That night, Yves received a text informing him that his son will be kidnapped very soon.
+Fifteen days later they kidnapped him.

 Yves's church, with around 500 members, assembled that night to pray desperately for the boy’s release.
 In a remarkable turn of events reminiscent of Paul and Silas’s miraculous release from prison in Acts 16, Yves’s son was freed in the middle of the night after being held for just one day.
 He wandered the streets until he stumbled upon a radio station, where, inexplicably, he found a school friend who helped him return home safely.

 Despite this ordeal, the assistant was never arrested, and Yves felt compelled to flee to the United States.
-He initially found work as a security guard and later became a math teacher, eventually bringing his wife and children over a few years later.
+He initially found work as a security guard and later on went to college to become a math teacher but unfortunately could not finish due to his wife passing.

 In 2019, Yves was called to be the pastor of the First Haitian Baptist Church of Nashville, now renamed Église Baptiste Nouvelle Jérusalem.
 He faithfully serves his congregation of Haitian Americans who have relocated to Nashville.